laravel/docs/broadcasting.md

 <a name="broadcast-service-provider"></a>
 #### Broadcast Service Provider

 Before broadcasting any events, you will first need to register the `App\Providers\BroadcastServiceProvider`.
-In a new Laravel applications, you only need to uncomment this provider in the `providers` array of your `config/app.php` configuration file.
+In new Laravel applications, you only need to uncomment this provider in the `providers` array of your `config/app.php` configuration file.
 This `BroadcastServiceProvider` contains the code necessary to register the broadcast authorization routes and callbacks.

 <a name="queue-configuration"></a>
 #### Queue Configuration